 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

+The legal framework for e-commerce in Serbia has significantly improved.
 The Law on Electronic Documents, Electronic Identification, and Trusted Services in Electronic Business was adopted in November 2017.
 The Law introduced new trusted services (qualified electronic delivery, qualified electronic storage, qualified electronic seal) and upgrade of existing ones (cloud-based qualified electronic signature).

-The most popular products purchased online are clothing and sporting goods (58.2%); household goods (27.1%); electronic equipment (20.1%); computer equipment (12.4%); games and accessories (12%); passenger arrivals – transport (8.5%); holiday accommodation (7.9%); pharmaceutical products (6.6%); tickets for cultural events (4.7%); and books, newspapers, magazines (2%).
-Compared to the global online shopping preferences, where most online consumers buy books, movies, and video games (60%), in Serbia most users buy clothing and sports products (58.2%).
+At the very beginning of the pandemic, online sales skyrocketed.
+For 2020-2021, online food delivery has increased by approximately 200 percent, textiles by nearly 100 percent and computers and technical appliances by 50 percent, as reported by the Ministry of Commerce, Tourism, and Telecommunications.
+The most popular products purchased online are clothing and sporting goods (52 percent); household goods (20 percent); electronic equipment (19 percent); computer equipment (19 percent); games and accessories (12 percent ); passenger arrivals – transport (8.5 percent ); holiday accommodation (7.9 percent); pharmaceutical products (6.6 percent); tickets for cultural events (4.7 percent); and books, newspapers, magazines (2 percent).
+Compared to the global online shopping preferences, where most online consumers buy books, movies, and video games (60 percent ), in Serbia most users buy clothing and sports products (52 percent).

-E-commerce Intellectual Property Rights (IPR)
+Intellectual Property Rights

 While Serbia is not yet an EU member, it is a member of the World Intellectual Property Organization (WIPO) and has some effective enforcement instruments in the field of IPR protection.